 Opposite Ymor the second greatest thief in Ankh-Morpork half-closed his one eye and shrugged.
-The checked on the ship, he said.
-It's a freelance trader.
+'I've checked on the ship,' he said. 'it's a freelance trader.
 Does the occasional run to the Brown islands.
 People there are just savages.
-They don't understand about spies and I expect they eat merchants.
+They don't understand about spies and I expect they eat merchants.'